stennity8/top_box_office/README.md

 ## Installation

 **Note:  The below instructions are for when this gem is eventually pushed to https://rubygems.org/.
-However, you can still clone the GitHub repo, bundle install, and run it on your own system.
+However, you can still clone the GitHub repo, run bundle install, and then run it on your own system with bin/top-box-office.

 Add this line to your application's Gemfile: